privacybydesign/pbdf-website/pages/en/irma-start.md

 side is described [above](#myirma).
 Logging into the MyIRMA server can be done via IRMA, but also via a link that is sent by email.
 If your phone has been stolen, the thief probably also has access to your email.
-Hence he/she can log into your MyIRMA account.
-But the only thing that the thief can do there is disable your account.
+Hence he/she can log into your MyIRMA.
+But the only thing that the thief can do there is disable your IRMA app.
 Hopefully, by then, you have already done this yourself.

 To summarize: the MyIRMA server offers additional protection and